Lifespan will close Wayland Square Surgery Center in January

 PROVIDENCE, R.I.
 (WPRI) — Rhode Island’s largest hospital group plans to close an outpatient facility on the East Side of Providence early next year as the not-for-profit corporation works to cut costs, 12 News has learned.

 Lifespan officials confirmed they will shut down the Rhode Island Hospital Surgery Center at Wayland Square on Jan.
-31. An undisclosed number of employees will lose their jobs, but can apply for other positions at the hospital.
+31. About 20 employees will lose their jobs, but can apply for other positions at the hospital.

 The disclosure comes a day after Target 12 revealed that Lifespan posted an operating loss of $77 million in its 2021-22 fiscal year, which ended Sept.
 30. The health system is Rhode Island’s largest employer and owns Rhode Island, Miriam, Bradley and Newport hospitals.